Skip to main content

 • Password: Enter the login password of the server where the target data source is located.

-• Key (recommended): Connect through SSH Username and Key File.
+• Key (recommended): Connect with SSH Username and Key File.

 • SSH Username: Enter the login username of the server where the target data source is located.

 • Key File: Click Upload to upload the private key file, which is a key file without a suffix.
-If you have not created one yet, please refer to Generate SSH Tunnel Key File.
+If you have not created one yet, see Generate SSH Tunnel Key File.

-• Password: Enter the password set when generating the key file.
-If you did not set a password during the key generation process, leave this field blank.
+• Password: Enter the password set when the key file was generated.
+If no password was set during key generation, leave this field blank.

-• Prompt Connection Successfully: Indicates that the SSH Tunnel has been established.
+• Connection Successfully: The SSH tunnel is established.

-• Host: Can be written as localhost (data source is on the local machine) or the intranet IP of the host where the data source is located.
+• Host: Enter localhost if the data source is on the same host as the SSH server, or enter the internal IP address of the host where the data source is located.

 DB AccountThe username of the data source.